Sugar Cookie Martini

 Two martini glasses with sugar pearls around the rims

-Step 1: Spread a thin layer of whipped vanilla frosting onto the rim of two martini glasses using a small offset spatula.
-Pour the sugar pearls onto a small plate or bowl, then dip the rims on the pearls to coat.
+Spread a thin layer of whipped vanilla frosting around the rims of the martini glasses, then dip them into sugar pearls to coat.

 Overhead shot of a silver cocktail shaker with ice and sugar cookie martini mixture inside